 - We maintain an extensive internet-based communication system.
 This allows us to notify members of federal and state legislative initiatives that affect our families, to facilitate discussion and to provide support and information in a timely manner.

-- We publish a quarterly newsletter and provide printed updates of our activities to those who do not have internet access.
+- We provide printed updates of our activities to those who do not have internet access.

 Statement of Principles

 Every person has inherent worth and dignity regardless of ability or disability.